On generating series of finitely presented operads: Operads and trees

 is divisible by

 Let us define two particular cases of divisibility.
-We say that a shuffle monomial $v$ is {\em right divisible} by a shuffle monomial $w$ if there $v$ is divisible by $w$ and, in the notation above, all external vertices of the subtree $u$ are also external as vertices of $v$.
-This means that there exists another shuffle monomial $t$ such that the monomial $v$ is obtained from $t$ by replacing one of its input (say, the $m$-th) by a subtree isomorphic to $u$.
+We say that a shuffle monomial $v$ is {\em right divisible} by a shuffle monomial $w$ if $v$ is divisible by $w$ and, in the notation above, all external vertices of the subtree $u$ are also external as vertices of $v$.
+This means that there exists another shuffle monomial $t$ such that the monomial $v$ is obtained from a shuffle subtree $\widetilde t$ of $v$ isomorphic to $t$ by replacing one of the inputs of $\widetilde t$ (say, the $m$-th) by a shuffle subtree isomorphic to $u$.
 In this situation, we call the monomial $v$ a {\em shuffle composition} of $t$ and $w$ and write $v = t \circ_{m}^\sh w$.
-On the contrary to the nonsymmetric case this notation is insufficient to define the composition uniquely because the former should contain also an information on ``shuffling'' substitution of the inputs of $t$ and $w$~\cite[Prop.~2]{dk}.
+Contrary to the nonsymmetric case this notation is insufficient to define the composition uniquely because the former should contain also information on ``shuffling'' substitution of the inputs of $t$ and $w$~\cite[Prop.~2]{dk}.

+Note that our shuffle compositions correspond to partial shuffle products defined in~\cite[8.2.5]{Loday_Valet}.
+Note also that our shuffle composition is a particular case of shuffle composition defined in~\cite[8.2.6]{Loday_Valet} (with trivial all grafted trees but the $m$-th one).

 Analogously, a shuffle monomial $u$ (say, of arity $m$) is a {\em left} divisor of $v$ if there is a labeled subtree $u$ inside $v$ with common root with $v$ which is isomorphic to $w$ as a labeled tree and with the local ordering of the inputs with the same property as above.
 In this case one can represent $v$ as a multiple shuffle composition